zw0610/zw0610.github.io/notes-en/oneapi.md

 ![halide_scheulde](./oneapi/halide-schedule.jpeg)

-This idea inspires [TVM](https://tvm.apache.org/) to come up with its own IR standard for machine learning.
-The origin purpose of TVM, if my recall is correct, is to use its ML IRs to represent dl models described in different frameworks and use its compiler to optimize executions on many devices.
-While the TVM seems no very successful (forgive me if I'm wrong) in the community and industry, I can't agree with its idea and goal more.
-(And the I think one of the reason is this topic is unfairly favors the device manufactories.
+This idea inspires [TVM](https://tvm.apache.org/) to come up with its own IR for machine learning.
+The origin purpose of TVM, if my recall is correct, is to use its ML IRs to represent dl models described in different frameworks and use its compiler to optimize executions on diverse devices.
+While the TVM seems not very successful (forgive me if I'm wrong) in the community and industry, I can't agree more with its idea and goal.
+(I think one of the reason is execution optimization is unfairly favors device manufactories.
 TVM does not produce any AI chips.
-Its opt algorithm would easily be outperformed by tiny effort from Intel/NVIDIA.)
+Its scheduling algorithm would easily be out-performed by tiny effort from Intel/NVIDIA.)

 ## TFRT & openAPI